Data providers used for Analysis Services connections

-Office 2007 installs data providers from SQL Server 2005.
 Office 2010 installs data providers from SQL Server 2008.
-Office 2013 installs data providers from SQL Server 2012.
+Office 2013 installs data providers from SQL Server 2012, and so on.
 If you are using multiple versions of Office or SQL Server, and connections or feature availability are not what you expect, you might need to install a newer version of the data providers.
 You can run multiple major versions of each data provider side by side on the same computer.

 Go to C:\Windows\Assembly

 Right-click Microsoft.AnalysisServices.AdomdClient and click Properties.
 Click Version.